Welcome to the Surgery Newsletter.

 Message from the Executive Director, System Purchasing Branch

-- Almost all (97.9%) of procedures were performed within the clinically recommended timeframes.
+- Overall, 97.5% of elective surgical procedures were performed within clinically recommended timeframes

 Executive Director, System Purchasing

 Elective Surgery Waiting Time Coordinators and Booking Officers Professional Development Day

 On Friday 13 April 2018, the System Purchasing Branch Surgery Team hosted the 2nd Annual Elective Surgery Waiting Time Coordinators and Booking Officers Professional Development Day.